Alexander Lesser

 Alexander Lesser (1902–1982) was an American anthropologist.
-Working in the Boasian tradition of American cultural anthropology, he adopted critical stances of several ideas of his fellow Boasians, and became known as an original and critical thinker, pioneering several ideas that later became widely accepted within anthropology.
+Working in the Boasian tradition of American cultural anthropology, he adopted critical stances on several ideas of his fellow Boasians, and became known as an original and critical thinker, pioneering several ideas that later became widely accepted within anthropology.

 Biography

 Like many anthropologists in the United States at the time, Lesser was Jewish.
-He studied at Columbia University.
-As an undergraduate he studied philosophy with John Dewey and did his graduate studies in anthropology with Franz Boas.
+He studied at Columbia University, completing his doctoral dissertation there in 1929.
+He studied philosophy with John Dewey as an undergraduate and did his graduate studies in anthropology with Franz Boas.
 His first wife was Gene Weltfish, a fellow anthropologist and Caddoanist.
 He studied the culture and history of the Pawnee people and other Plains Indians, specializing in the study of kinship among the Siouan peoples.
 His 1933 work on the Ghost dance among the Pawnee was the first anthropological study of a cultural revitalization movement.
-Lesser was a critic of the psychological anthropology of Ruth Benedict preferring a more historicizing mode of explanation of cultural phenomena.
-His focus on history also led him to criticize the ahistorical structural functionalism of Radcliffe-Brown.
-In 1939 Lesser publicly broke with the Boasian historical particularism, arguing that it is possible to demonstrate general rules of cultural evolution.
+Lesser was a critic of the psychological anthropology of Ruth Benedict, preferring a more historicizing mode of explanation of cultural phenomena.
+His focus on history also led him to criticize the ahistorical structural functionalism of Alfred Radcliffe-Brown.
+In 1939, Lesser publicly broke with the Boasian historical particularism, arguing that it is possible to demonstrate general rules of cultural evolution.

 During World War II he worked as a social science analyst for the government and subsequently spent a number of years directing the Association of American Indian Affairs, and serving on the National Research Council.
-In 1947 along with 10 coworkers he was terminated from the State Department because of his political views, but he successfully defended himself in court and received an apology from the government and had his record cleared.
+In 1947, along with 10 coworkers he was terminated from the State Department because of his political views, but he successfully defended himself in court and received an apology from the government and had his record cleared.